 That message always stuck with me, surprisingly, I drink tap water here in Jamaica with no problems.

-So, if you are coming to Jamaica, I am pretty sure you want to know if it is safe to drink from the tap?
+So, if you are coming to island on vacation, I am pretty sure you want to know if you can drink the water in Jamaica?

 Of course you can and I will give you a detailed look at why you should not worry.